-Her articles have appeared in over 125 publications, including Time, Vista, Hispanic, Tennis, Phoenix, Tempe, Dental Economics and Police.
-In 1993, she was editor-in-chief of Dry Heat USA, a magazine billed as “the first co-ed, bilingual, multicultural” publication for teens and young adults, which received rave reviews in the Arizona press and sold out on the stands within two weeks of publication.
-She has written for a number of online sites on both astrological and non-astrological subjects as well.
+Online, she has written on both astrological and non-astrological subjects for a number of sites.
+In hard copy, Michelle’s articles have appeared in over 125 publications and include Time, Vista, Hispanic, Tennis, Phoenix, Tempe, Dental Economics and Police.
+From 2009 until 2012, she was the astrological health columnist for gay men at GayHealthBlog.com.
+In 1993, she was editor-in-chief of Dry Heat USA, “the first co-ed, bilingual, multicultural” magazine for teens and young adults.
+The magazine earned rave reviews in the Arizona press and sold out on the stands within two weeks of publication.

 Her first book, Yesterday, Today & Tomorrow: Meeting the Challenge of Our Multicultural America & Beyond, (Caddo Gap Press, co-authored with Paul D. Christiansen, PhD) won the North Carolina Press Club 1997 State Award for General Nonfiction, the North Carolina Press Club 1998 State Award for Speechwriting, and the National Federation of Press Women 1997 Second Place National Award for General Nonfiction.
 Yesterday, Today & Tomorrow… was also nominated for the National Association for Multicultural Education 1998 Book of the Year Award.
 The book is used in college and university classrooms around the world, including schools in Japan, Namibia and the United States, and is housed in the State Library of Georgia in the former USSR.
 She is also on the editorial board of Multicultural Education magazine.